Light-Lens/WINTER/README.md

-# WINTER
+# WINTER — (Witty Intelligence with Natural Emotions and Rationality)
 WINTER is an AI system